AdobeDocs/audience-manager.en/help/using/c-integration/openx-destination.md

 * Create OpenX as a cookie destination in Audience Manager.
 * Place the `get_aamCookie` function at the top of the page, ideally within the `<head>` codeblock.
 The `get_aamCookie` code is available [here](../c-features/destinations/get-aam-cookie-code.md#reference_0102FABCC96547DE81DFCA0600BBEFD3).

 * Modify your ad tag to call the `get_aamCookie` function and include the cookie name you provided when setting up the OpenX destination.
 For example, if you named the cookie `test_cookie`, then the ad tag should call `get_aamCookie` and reference the cookie name.
-Your ad tag could look similar example below.

-*
+* Your ad tag could look similar to the example below.

   ```
   <a href= "https://client.adserver.net/?" + get_aamCookie('test_cookie') +